 There are multiple options when it comes to finding different types of tables and chairs for a restaurant.
 However, they must coordinate, both in color scheme and aesthetic.
 For example, putting metallic chairs around a handmade wooden table doesn't make sense.

-Operators must also consider how many chairs they can fit around a table without it feeling too crowded.
-And consider how the table will work when plates and drinks are on it.
+Operators must also consider how many chairs they can fit around a table without it feeling too crowded and how the table will work when plates and drinks are on it.
 If the table is too small, it can get cramped quickly, leading to a negative dining experience.

 Outdoor Seating

-Patio and deck seating for a restaurant is excellent when the weather allows it.
-Not only can outdoor seating help improve a restaurant's bottom line, but it also elevates the atmosphere and creates a more inviting image.
+When the weather allows, patio and deck seating is excellent for restaurants.
+Outdoor seating cannot only help improve a restaurant's bottom line but also elevate the atmosphere and create a more inviting image.

 Managers must consider weather resistance, comfort, and ergonomics when choosing outdoor tables and chairs.
-Also, these seats must match the aesthetic of the interior so there's a cohesive brand identity throughout the establishment.
+These seats must also match the interior's aesthetic so there's a cohesive brand identity throughout the establishment.
 That said, outdoor areas may be for relaxing and socializing, so there may be more chairs and fewer (smaller) tables.

 Overall, seating is a valuable investment, so operators must take the time to approach this task carefully and diligently.